CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 ---
 layout: doc
-title: "How simpleLens works"
+title: "How Caustica works"
-permalink: /simplelens-how-it-works/
+permalink: /caustica-documentation/
 ---

-A description of the gravitational lensing computation behind [simpleLens](/assets/simple_lens/).
+[Caustica](/assets/caustica/) is a tool for easily visualizing strong gravitational lensing, named after the term used by 17th century mathematicians for the curves onto which refracted light rays converge, which were capable of burning objects.

 ---